jython/jython.github.io/jython-3-roadmap.md

 From here on,
-addition of a new feature includes corresponding additions to the repertoire of the byte code interpreter, in order to accept code that uses it.
+addition of a new feature includes corresponding additions to the repertoire of the byte code interpreter, in order to accept byte code that depends on that feature.

 1. The means to read a code object output by CPython.
-May be just a provisional mechanism, or a partial implementation of `pickle`.
+It may be just a provisional mechanism, or a partial implementation of `pickle`.

 1. `PyJavaFunction` and `PyJavaModule` (but not `import` yet).

-1. Rudimentary form of `builtins`.
+1. Rudimentary form of `builtins` module.
-Subsequently, objects added as needed.
+Subsequently, objects will be added here as needed.

 1. Micro-benchmarks that execute the compiled form of Python fragments in the compatible Jython `PyFrame`.